Pauli stabilizer formalism for topological quantum field theories and generalized statistics: Fermionic-loop toric codes in arbitrary dimensions

 \section{Fermionic-loop toric codes in arbitrary dimensions}

 In higher spatial dimensions, one can construct topological phases that exhibit nontrivial \emph{fermionic loop statistics}.
 For dimensions $d \ge 5$, this $\mathbb{Z}_2$ fermionic loop statistics is the only possible nontrivial topological invariant of loop excitations~\cite{kobayashi2024generalized, xue2025statisticsabeliantopologicalexcitations}.
-This is similar to that particles in $d \ge 3$ spatial dimensions can be only bosons or fermions: anyonic or mutual braiding statistics no longer exist once the codimension is sufficiently large.
+This is analogous to the fact that particles in $d\ge 3$ spatial dimensions can only be bosons or fermions: anyonic or mutual braiding statistics no longer exist once the codimension is sufficiently large.

 The nontrivial element of this $\mathbb{Z}_2$ statistical phase corresponds to an ’t~Hooft anomaly, which can be described equivalently by the Stiefel–Whitney class $w_3$ or by the stable cohomology operation $\mathrm{Sq}^2 \mathrm{Sq}^1$.
 In this section, we generalize the construction in Sec.~\ref{sec: (4+1)D fermionic-loop toric code} to obtain Pauli stabilizer realizations of the corresponding topological phases and verify their fermionic loop statistics using the 24-step process.
 Concretely, we construct stabilizer models that realize the following family of TQFTs: